Terasology/Cities/README.md

 ### Acknowledgements

-We would like to thank [D. Gilbert of Object Refinery Limited](http://www.object-refinery.com) for his support.
+We would like to thank [D. Gilbert of Object Refinery Limited](http://www.object-refinery.com) and Armin Joachimsmeyer for their friendly support.

 ### Literature Overview